 When Appointment Disputes Arise

-Most personal representative appointments happen through informal proceedings without conflict.
-But when multiple people claim priority, or when someone challenges the qualifications of an existing representative, the process shifts to formal proceedings under this statute.
+Most personal representative appointments happen through informal probate without conflict.
+But sometimes multiple people claim priority, or someone challenges the qualifications of an existing representative.

 A formal proceeding for adjudication regarding the priority or qualification of one who is an applicant for appointment as personal representative, or of one who previously has been appointed personal representative in informal proceedings, if an issue concerning the testacy of the decedent is or may be involved, is governed by section 14-3402, as well as by this section.

-A.R.S. § 14-3414(A)Filing a formal proceeding before any appointment has been made stops any pending informal appointment in its tracks.
-If the challenge comes after someone has already been appointed, that representative must stop exercising administrative powers (except actions necessary to protect the estate) until the court resolves the matter.
+A.R.S. § 14-3414(A)Filing a formal proceeding before any appointment stops any pending informal appointment.
+If the challenge comes after someone was already appointed, that representative must stop using administrative powers.
+They may only take steps needed to protect the estate until the court rules.

 How the Court Decides